 GIT = Gastro-intestinal tract, N = Number of Samples, NI = Number infected

-Based on identified parasitic fauna of C. amnicola, 6 Genera with a total abundance of 112 parasites belonging to 2 Phyla were recovered; Scepanotrocha spp had the highest prevalence of 42 (37.5%) and Otostephanos spp had the least prevalence of 5 (4.5%) as well as Phylum Rotifera had the highest abundance of 90 (80.4%) and the highest diversity with 4 Genera of parasites (Table 8).
-C. armatum had 14 Genera with a total abundance of 234 parasites belonging to 4 Phyla; Scepanotrocha spp had the highest prevalence of 67 (28.6%) while Monocystis spp and Enterobius spp both had the lowest prevalence of 1 (0.4%) respectively as well as Phylum Rotifera had the highest abundance of 159 (67.9%) and the highest diversity with 4 Genera of parasites (Table 8).
+Based on identified parasitic fauna of C. amnicola, 6 Genera with a total abundance of 112 parasites belonging to 2 Phyla were recovered; Scepanotrocha spp. had the highest prevalence of 42 (37.5%) and Otostephanos spp. had the least prevalence of 5 (4.5%) as well as Phylum Rotifera had the highest abundance of 90 (80.4%) and the highest diversity with 4 Genera of parasites (Table 8).
+C. armatum had 14 Genera with a total abundance of 234 parasites belonging to 4 Phyla; Scepanotrocha spp had the highest prevalence of 67 (28.6%) while Monocystis spp. and Enterobius spp. both had the lowest prevalence of 1 (0.4%), respectively as well as Phylum Rotifera had the highest abundance of 159 (67.9%) and the highest diversity with 4 Genera of parasites (Table 8).
+Photographs of all species of parasites encountered must be included and annotated in the text of results appropriately

 Table 8: Parasitic Fauna of sampled C. amnicola and C. armatum